MarquisdeGeek/FluidPi/README.md

 Copy all the SF2 soundfont files you have into /home/synth/sf2, as this where the webserver will scan.

+Start the synth service by running rc.local, or starting it via systemd

 There maybe some other steps which I've forgotten.